jonrau1/ElectricEye/README.md

 ## Setting Up
 These steps are split across their relevant sections.
 All CLI commands are executed from an Ubuntu 18.04LTS [Cloud9 IDE](https://aws.amazon.com/cloud9/details/), modify them to fit your OS.

-**Note:** If you do use Cloud9, navigate to Settings (represented by a Gear icon) > AWS Settings and **unmark** the selection for `AWS managed temporary credentials` (move the toggle to your left-hand side) as shown below.
+**Note 1:** If you do use Cloud9, navigate to Settings (represented by a Gear icon) > AWS Settings and **unmark** the selection for `AWS managed temporary credentials` (move the toggle to your left-hand side) as shown below.
 If you do not, you instance profile will not apply properly.
 ![Cloud9TempCred](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/cloud9-temp-creds.JPG)

 **Note 2:** Ensure AWS Security Hub is enabled in the region you are attempting to run ElectricEye